luishsilva/pup-e-picker-ts/readme.md

 ### when no tab is active

 - [ X ] show the `(Functional | Class)Dogs` component
-- [ ] the dogs we can see should be ALL OF THE DOGS FETCHED
+- [ X ] the dogs we can see should be ALL OF THE DOGS FETCHED

 ### when the `favorited` tab is active

 - [ X ] shows the `(Functional | Class)Dogs` component
-- [ ] the dogs we can see should be ONLY THE DOGS WHERE `isFavorite` IS TRUE
+- [ X ] the dogs we can see should be ONLY THE DOGS WHERE `isFavorite` IS TRUE

 ### when the `unfavorited` tab is active

-- [ ] should show the `Dogs` component
+- [ X ] should show the `Dogs` component
-- [ ] the selected dogs should be ONLY THE DOGS WHERE `isFavorite` IS FALSE
+- [ X ] the selected dogs should be ONLY THE DOGS WHERE `isFavorite` IS FALSE

 ### when the create dog tab is active